 It is the incomparable aroma of many plants and herbs that suddenly come to life after the first rains in winter – the intense blend of sage, chamomile, thyme, rosemary and many others that make South Crete a special place for herb harvesting

-Crete’s flora is at its best in Winder & Spring, after the rain of the early season when all is green and hundreds of flowers, plants and herbs start to blossom.
-There are about 150 species of wild flowers and herbs, which are endemic, so they grow just in Crete….
+Crete’s flora is at its best in Winter & Spring, after the rain of the early season when all is green and hundreds of flowers, plants, and herbs start to blossom.
+There are about 150 species of wildflowers and herbs, which are endemic, so they grow just in Crete….

 Let food be thy medicine and medicine be thy food – Hippocrates

-On our walk through the Messara and the mountainsides of the Psiloritis Mountain we found an spectacular amount of herbs and plant just beside our path, for others have have to look a bit harder, but it is worth every step.
+On our walk through the Messara and the mountainsides of the Psiloritis Mountain, we found a spectacular amount of herbs and plants just beside our path, for others have to look a bit harder, but it is worth every step.

-Sage is a hardy perennial with pretty, grayish green leaves.
-It grows spikes of spring flowers in different colors, including purple, blue, white, and pink, only the leaves are suitable for teas and seasoning.
+Sage is a hardy perennial with pretty, grayish-green leaves.
+It grows spikes of spring flowers in different colors, including purple, blue, white, and pink, only the leaves are suitable for tea and seasoning.
 It can be harvested all summer long, until winter.

 Not all sage varieties are culinary; the most popular kitchen sage is called Salvia officinalis.

 Sage is also a stimulant herb and helps against depression.
 Sage tea is contraindicated in cases of hypertension and pregnancy.

 How to make Sage Tea: Put a half teaspoon directly in the bottom of a ceramic tea cup.
 Add boiling water and let it steep for 3’.
 Remember to cover your tea cup with a small plate in order to keep all smell and therapeutic benefits inside.
 Strain and serve.
 Enjoy it hot.